trust-agi/trust-agi.github.io/content/post/23-12-01-arc-dp/index.md

 ---
 title: ARC Discovery Project Grant Success
 date: 2023-12-01

+image:
+  caption: Photo by GPT-4
+  focal_point: Smart
+  filename: arc-dp.jpg  # Uncomment to load an image from `assets/media/` instead.
 ---

 Congratulations to Prof Shirui Pan and the Team for Winning a 2024 ARC Discovery Project Grant

 <!--more-->